 Pipedrive comes with a basic sales pipeline that outlines a simple but popular sales flow.
 As deals move through these stages, you're given a clear visual overview of where your leads are in the sales process.

 These stages will suit most people quite well, but it doesn't mean you have to stick with them.
 In Pipedrive, you can customize how many stages are in your pipeline, as well as the titles of those stages; ergo, customizing your pipeline to fit your business model.

 Tips on how to come up with stages for your company

 To make sure everyone within your team understands all stages the same way, make sure you use past indefinite tense when creating new names.

-Example: Meeting Agreed instead of just Meeting; otherwise it's difficult to understand when exactly you should drag the deal to that stage.
+For example, use Meeting Agreed instead of just Meeting — otherwise it's difficult to understand when exactly you should drag the deal to that stage.